 For boards and commissions governed by the APA, the bill provides guidance for rulemaking.
-However, the bill authorizes limitations on time each individual may speak, but not limitations on total time allotted for public comment.
-The bill requires that representatives of factions or groups address the board, but does not allow rulemaking to govern the manner of selecting such representatives.
+It requires representatives of factions or groups to address the board, but does not allow rulemaking to govern the manner of selecting such representatives.
 Neither does the bill define factions or groups.
-It also does not provide for rulemaking for the division of time between those addressing the board or commission.